codecop/dependency-breaking-katas/Facilitator-Notes/C_ExtractAndOverrideCall.md

 Solution: Extract and Override Call
 -----------------------------------

-Extract method and widen access to `protected` or package visibility.
+Extract method for `ReceiptRepository.store()` and widen access to `protected` or package visibility.
+Override the call in the test.

 Further Steps
 -------------

-* Extract `ReceiptRepository` wrapper and inject into `Checkout` while leaning on tests.
+* Extract a `ReceiptRepository` wrapper and inject into `Checkout` while leaning on tests.